- Moon Willow Press recently signed on Donelle Dreese’s eco-mystery Cave Walker, to be published in April 2017. Read more here!

 First-time authors are given consideration, but please be sure to read the submission guidelines and sample book contract.
 Note that in the past we have published 4-5 titles per year, but beginning in 2016 are stepping up our Eco-fiction project and moving toward publishing only 1-2 titles per year.

-Moon Willow Press is seeking submissions for 2017-2018.
+Moon Willow Press is seeking submissions for 2018-2019 (2017 is full).
 We are primarily looking for novel-length fiction and non-fiction dealing with climate change and nature writing.
 Poetry is a low consideration

 We supplement book publishing with a project exploring climate change and nature themes found in literature at Eco-fiction.com.
 In 2016 we expanded this site with a new initiative, “Expanding and Blowing Your Mind with Wild Words and Worlds,” with ongoing interviews, database-building, discovery of old and forgotten eco-themed books, and a new subsite that allows you to read samples of green books in order to realize eco-fiction’s diversity.
 A lot of our work is voluntarily run, aimed to raise awareness of environmental issues via literature.